 What is the Cluster Analysis?

-The Cluster Analysis is an explorative analysis that tries to identify structures within the data.
+Cluster analysis is an exploratory analysis that tries to identify structures within the data.
 Cluster analysis is also called segmentation analysis or taxonomy analysis.
-More specifically, it tries to identify homogenous groups of cases, i.e., observations, participants, respondents.
-Cluster analysis is used to identify groups of cases if the grouping is not previously known.
-Because it is explorative it does make any distinction between dependent and independent variables.
+More specifically, it tries to identify homogenous groups of cases if the grouping is not previously known.
+Because it is exploratory, it does not make any distinction between dependent and independent variables.
 The different cluster analysis methods that SPSS offers can handle binary, nominal, ordinal, and scale (interval or ratio) data.

 Other techniques you might want to try in order to identify similar groups of observations are Q-analysis, multi-dimensional scaling (MDS), and latent class analysis.